Aditya-0109/AP_TankStars/README.md

 Repository for AP project - Tank stars game

-# This is an implementation of existing game, Tank Stars with appropriate features and special powerups using O.O.P.'s concepts and serialization using LibGdx.
+# This is an implementation of existing game, Tank Stars with appropriate features and special powerups using O.O.P.'s concepts and serialization.
+The game is made with the help of android studio and LibGdx.